xwal/awesome-stars/README.md

 ## Shell

+- [slowmist/openclaw-security-practice-guide](https://github.com/slowmist/openclaw-security-practice-guide) - This guide is designed for OpenClaw itself (Agent-facing), not as a traditional human-only hardening checklist.
 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows
 - [Kyle-Ye/XcodeLLMEligible](https://github.com/Kyle-Ye/XcodeLLMEligible) -
 - [GaiaNet-AI/gaianet-node](https://github.com/GaiaNet-AI/gaianet-node) - Install, run and deploy your own decentralized AI agent service
 - [NeoTeo/gmp-ios-builder](https://github.com/NeoTeo/gmp-ios-builder) - A bash 4 script to build the Gnu Multi Precision library as a framework for iOS devices (and Simulators).
 - [lxgw/LxgwWenKai](https://github.com/lxgw/LxgwWenKai) - An unprofessional open-source Chinese font derived from Fontworks' Klee One. 一款非专业的开源中文字体，基于 FONTWORKS 出品字体 Klee One 衍生。
-- [zplug/zplug](https://github.com/zplug/zplug) - :hibiscus: A next-generation plugin manager for zsh
+- [zplug/zplug](https://github.com/zplug/zplug) - A next-generation plugin manager for zsh — manage plugins, commands, and themes from GitHub, Bitbucket, oh-my-zsh, prezto, and more with parallel installation and lazy loading.
 - [kodecocodes/mad-materials](https://github.com/kodecocodes/mad-materials) - The projects and materials that accompany the App Design Apprentice book
 - [zsh-users/zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for zsh
 - [oldratlee/useful-scripts](https://github.com/oldratlee/useful-scripts) - 🐌 useful scripts for making developer's everyday life easier and happier, involved java, shell etc.